2020-2021 General Plan Update

-The draft 2035 General Plan, as modified and approved by the Citizen Review Committee, is available for public review and comment.
-The draft plan will now make its way through a six-month state required public hearing process that includes extensive public involvement, input from city boards and commission, along with multiple Planning Commission and City Council hearings.
+The draft 2035 General Plan was modified and approved by the Citizen Review Committee in December of 2020.
+The draft plan is now in a six-month State Statutes required public hearing process that includes extensive public involvement, input from city boards and commissions, along with multiple Planning Commission and City Council hearings.
 Comments and input on the draft plan will be collected until the City Council takes action to adopt the plan, which is anticipated to occur in June of 2021.

 Provide Written Comment

-The draft 2035 General Plan is provided in the following section in tracked, legislative format, as described in the legend below.
+The City Council version of the draft 2035 General Plan is provided in the following section in tracked, legislative format, as described in the legend below.
 You can review the plan in full and as drop-down sections, providing your comments utilizing the web form on the right-hand side of this webpage.
-If you would like to review a clean draft of the plan, it is provided in full, below.
-Comments will be forwarded to Planning Commission and City Council for their consideration.
+The City Council version of the draft is also provided in clean form, below.
+Comments collected regarding the City Council version of the draft 2035 General Plan will be forwarded to Planning Commission and City Council for their consideration.

 Reviewing the Draft Plan - Legislative Legend